notu97/DC-Motor-Torque-Controller/README.md

 # DC-Motor-Torque-Controller

 A PID controller designed to controll current and hence the Torque of a DC Motor.
 This is a part of the project that is currently under review at the IROS 2018 conference.
+Arduino Uno and current sensor ACS712 were used in the control circuit.
 The main aim of this project was to control the torque output of a DC motor.
 The DC motor characteristics states that its Torque output is directly proportional to the current flowing through the motor armature.
 Thus a simple  PID Controller was tuned to control the current flowing through the DC Motor.
 The block diagram below shows the entire procedure

 ![torque_1](https://user-images.githubusercontent.com/15217992/40603997-3471cfd6-627b-11e8-9bf3-36a8a7526b3b.PNG)